What is revealed to you from your Lord is the truth:

 I had prior knowledge that this professor is employed on a part-time contract.
 Which means that he’ll be paid only if he gave the class.
 So, I told him: If this lesson was at five in the morning, would you give it, or will you stay asleep?

 He said: Of course, I will give it, because this is my livelihood and the livelihood of my children.

 I said: Prayer is our livelihood, and for us it is greater than millions of dollars.
 Then followed: How many times does your wife talk to you on the phone a day?

 He laughed: She almost never stops calling.

 I inquired: Are you deprecating us for addressing our Lord five times a day?

 He said: Why pray though?

 I told him: I wake up for prayer at five in the morning every day, while my non-Muslim friends are doing morning exercises at exactly the same time.
-My prayers, for me, are nourishment for my body and soul, but exercising for them is only a physical sustenance.
-Look at how much we take care of our bodies although our souls are starving from hunger; the result is countless suicide cases for the wealthiest people in the world.
+For me, my prayers nourish my body and soul, but exercising is only physical sustenance.
+Look at how much we take care of our bodies, although our souls are starving from hunger; the result is countless suicide cases for the world’s wealthiest people.

-Worshipping abolishes the sensation found in the center of the brain; which is particularly responsible for self-awareness and of those around us.
+Worshipping abolishes the sensation found in the center of the brain, particularly responsible for self-awareness and those around us.
 As a result, a person will feel a great sense of sublimation, and that is a feeling that you will not understand unless if you experienced it.